cynici/cynici.github.io/_posts/2020-10-17-touchpad_intermittent_malfunction_on_linux.md

 # Touchpad intermittent malfunction on on Linux

 The touchpad on my new laptop running Linux 5.8.14-1 [openSUSE Tumbleweed](https://software.opensuse.org/distributions/tumbleweed)
 20201009 failed to work intermittently.
-The symptom appeared showed up in the graphical login screen; the pointer won't respond to the touchpad and appeared stuck in the middle on the screen.
+The symptom showed up in the graphical login screen; the pointer won't respond to the touchpad and appeared stuck in the middle on the screen.

 `dmesg` output would show this error: